xiaenhua/CandiSSR/README.md

 --------
 Please cite us if you use CandiSSR:

 Xia EH, Yao QY, Zhang HB, Jiang JJ, Zhang LP and Gao LZ.
 (2016).
-CandiSSR: An efficient pipeline used for identifying candidate polymorphic SSRs based on multiple assembled sequences. <b><i>Front.
-Plant Sci.</i></b> 6:1171. doi: 10.3389/fpls.2015.01171
+CandiSSR: An efficient pipeline used for identifying candidate polymorphic SSRs based on multiple assembled sequences. <b><i>Frontiers in Plant Sciences</i></b> 6:1171. doi: 10.3389/fpls.2015.01171